Skip Navigation

 Alternative Testing Approach

 To speed up the version upgrade testing process, another approach is to create a follower of your production application in a non-production environment.
-You can run pg:upgrade on the follower directly.
+You can run pg:upgrade:run on the follower directly.

 Promote the upgraded database as the primary database in your non-production environment to verify that your application is compatible with the new version.

-Use the pg:copy method to upgrade the PostgreSQL versions of databases under 10 GB.
+Use the pg:copy method to upgrade the Postgres versions of databases under 10 GB.
+You can use pg:copy to test the version upgrade on all Heroku Postgres plans.

-Performing a PostgreSQL version upgrade with pg:copy requires downtime of about 3 minutes per GB, although this amount can vary substantially.
+Performing a Postgres version upgrade with pg:copy requires downtime of about 3 minutes per GB, although this amount can vary substantially.

-To test the upgrade process, provision a new database on a non-production application, specifying the target PostgreSQL version:
+To test the upgrade process, provision a new database on a non-production application, specifying the target Postgres version:

 The addons:create example follows the syntax for Heroku CLI v9.0.0 or later.
 If you’re on v8.11.5 or earlier, use the command: